liadraetta/intersectionality-llm/README.md

 Where:
 - `--sociodemographic_traits`: if passed, the results for socio-demographic analaysis are postprocessed otherwise the baselines.

-### 4. Further analyses `analysis_by_textual_variable_split.py`, `analysis_label_distribution.py`, `analysis_model_performance_stat.py`
+### 4. Further analyses

 Contain the code for the additional analyses which are conducted in the paper.
 - `analysis_by_textual_variable_split.py`: contains code to obtain the classification performance on data splits for the textual variables.
 It can be run in the same way as `evaluation.py`.
 - `analysis_label_distribution.py`: contains the code to analyse whether models alter their predictions depending on which socio-demographic traits are passed.
 - `analysis_model_performance_stat.py`: contains the code to run McNemar tests on all socio-demographic models compared to the baseline.
+- `analysis_explanations.py`: contains the code to extract the embeddings of the explanations and the clustering step.
+- `analysis_qualitative.ipynb`: notebook containing the code to conduct the qualitative analysis from the paper.

 ## 📁 Structure of the Repository
 - `data/`
     - `annWithAttitudes/` - Directory with the original data from the AnnotatorWithAttitudes work.
 - `dataset/` - Directory containing the dataset in the format expected for the analyses.
+- `results`
+  - `output_expl_analysis`
+    - `negative` - contains clustering results comparing baseline and best model explanations on the negative class.
+    - `positive` - contains clustering results comparing baseline and best model explanations on the positive class.
+    - `overall` - contains clustering results comparing baseline and best model explanations on all the explanations.
   - `predictions/`
     - `original/`- Contains raw generations for baseline models.
     - `cleaned/`- Contains the postprocessed generations with extracted labels and explanations.
   - `predictions_dem/`
     - `original/` - Contains raw generations for models prompted with sociodemographics.
     - `cleaned/` - Contains postprocessed generations with extracted labels and explanations for models prompted with sociodemographics.
-- `results/` - contains classification reports for the baseline models.
+  - `evaluation_results/` - contains classification reports for the baseline models.
-- `results_dem/` - contains classification reports for the models prompted with socio-demographic traits.
+  - `evaluation_results_dem/` - contains classification reports for the models prompted with sociodemographic traits.
-- `qualitative_analysis/` - TODO
+  - `evaluation_results_textual_variables/` - contains classification reports and confusion matrices for the baseline models depending on the value of the textual variables.
+  - `evaluation_results_dem_textual variables/` - contains classification reports and confusion matrices for the models prompted with sociodemographic traits depending on the value of textual variables.
   - `statistical_analysis/`
     - `abltation_label_distribution/` - contains plots obtained to investigate variability of model labelling behaviour.
     - `performance_analysis/` - contains results of McNemar tests.

+- `qualitative_analysis/` - Contains the files with the sentences of interest analysed qualitatively.
 - `utils/` - contains all utils for the scripts described in the section above.
 - `prepare_data.py`- used to prepare the dataset for the experiments.
+- `prepare_analysis.py` - used to prepare datasets for the qualitative analysis for the best performing model.
 - `classification.py` - used to generate model label and explanations.
 - `evaluation.py` - used to postprocess generations and evaluate model performance.
 - `analysis_by_textual_variable_split.py` - analysis into model performance by textual variable split.
+- `analysis_explanations.py` - analysis into the explanations produced by the model.
+- `analysis_qualitative.py` - notebook with code for the qualitative analysis and explanation analysis for the paper.
 - `analysis_label_distribution.py` - analysis of model labelling variability.
 - `analysis_model_performance_stat.py` - McNemar tests results.